 Language Speaks Us

 I would go further and suggest that words are merely an utterance, an expressive response to something more subtle; thought form.
 Thought is inner language, movies, images, speech.
 This inner language, in fact, is itself the result of something ultimately inexplicable.
 In other words, there is something that gives rise to these forms of inner and outer language.
-As Lacan, and Freud 4 before him suggested, it is something we cannot grasp, identify, or know, however, it speaks to us nonetheless.
+As Lacan, and Freud 4 before him suggested, it is something we cannot grasp, identify, or know, however, it speaks nonetheless.

 Properly speaking, the unconscious is the real psychic; its inner nature is just as unknown to us as the reality of the external world, and it is just as imperfectly reported to us through the data of consciousness as is the external world through the indications of our sensory organs.Sigmund Freud, Die Traumdeutung 1899